 Thirty six rectangular cabochons, approximately 5/16" X 3/16" were hand cut from natural, intense blue, Fox mine Nevada turquoise.
 A single curved design stamp was used to decorate the sides of each of the three bands, as they taper to their joining at a terminal bar or "foot".

-The best book to explain the steps in creating Zuni cluster jewelry is Oscar Branson's Indian Jewelry Making.
+The best book to explain the steps in creating Zuni jewelry is Oscar Branson's Indian Jewelry Making.
 Volume II.
-Look at page 48 illustrating each step to create a cluster bracelet.